 Unlike aluminum and some fiberglass products, PVC doesn't corrode, and it's unaffected by most chemicals and solvents that will destroy most materials over time.

 Cleaning smooth uPVC is normally as easy as light contact with a damp cloth, and most stains can be removed with ordinary cleaning solutions.
 And unless your uPVC window or door came painted or custom finished originally, you will never have to paint it to renew its appearance.
 Just wipe it down.
-See Table A for a comparison of the drawbacks of alternative construction materials.
+See below for a comparison of the drawbacks of alternative construction materials.

 |Requires paint or stain||✔||✔||✔|